WilliamWang303/dense-clutter-grasp/README.md

 config.yaml contains some parameters than can be adjusted.

 ## Mask R-CNN
-Mask R-CNN is based on [repository](https://github.com/matterport/Mask_RCNN) implemented by matterport.
+The code for Mask R-CNN is based on [repository](https://github.com/matterport/Mask_RCNN) implemented by matterport.

 ### Dataset
 The annotated dataset is provided at [here](https://drive.google.com/drive/folders/1BXdSlEGf4vv-rUGe0l05_tXoTxrMbwU1?usp=sharing)